I was recently involved in a Linkedin discussion with a young marketer/copywriter from Canada.

 This is a guy whose copywriting skills espouse perfection.

 The upsetting thing for me as a speaker and a debater is that I learnt most of what I know at McGill University, Toronto 45 years ago.
 The staff, professors and peers were so welcoming and respectful.
 They made us feel like royalty.
-Sounds like education is on a downturn in Canada, although I like to imagine this is an isolated incident.
+Sounds like education is on a downturn, although I like to imagine this is an isolated incident.

 Why is perfection such a big deal for me?